maaretp/talks/talk_making_releases_routine.md

 Key takeaways:

-* What is the necessary tester brain rewire
+* What is the necessary tester brain rewire for approach to change, trust, certainty and time
 * How in practice we turn testing continuous and releases routine
 * Importance of conceptual separation of the pipeline and the compliance